 What’s the difference between a Household Force and a Titan Battlegroup?

 We want to be up front here: Knight Household lists are not for the faint of heart.
-Coordinated Strikes make their already effective weapons into absolute terrors and transform some of their otherwise middling options into threats your opponent may not be prepared to anticipate.
+That said, Coordinated Strikes make their already effective weapons into absolute terrors and transform some of their otherwise middling options into threats your opponent may not be prepared to anticipate.
 Plus, the sheer number of models you’ll be fielding will take some time for your opponent to chew through.
 However, they’re not as tough as even a Warhound Titan, and once they start taking losses, it can be difficult for them to rally.
 Don’t expect an easy win if you choose to field a Household Force, but if you’re up for the challenge, cleverly using your Knights to topple a Warlord is immensely rewarding.

 - Coordinated Strike Orders: After the addition of Lances, the key mechanic introduced in a Knight Household force is the Coordinated Strike Order, which can only be given to a Banner within a Lance.
 This banner makes a single attack with one of the Banner’s ranged weapons, increasing the strength of the attack for each Knight assisting.